Lalatenduswain/setup-node/README.md

 ---

 Feel free to modify the README as needed to provide additional context, usage instructions, or any other relevant information.

+**Note:** Make sure to have the necessary permissions and dependencies set up before running this script.

+## Donations

+If you want to show your appreciation, you can donate via [Buy Me a Coffee](https://www.buymeacoffee.com/lalatendu.swain)

+## Disclaimer

+This script is provided as-is and may require modifications or updates based on your specific environment and requirements.
+Use it at your own risk.
+The authors of the script are not liable for any damages or issues caused by its usage.